 I've mentioned that beta readers are useful on here before, which most of them are.
 But some can be harmful.
 A beta reader edited my novel a couple of years ago.
 He didn't read through it all though, but instead tore it apart and asked me to write it again.
 I thought through his advice … Continue reading One of the greatest mistakes

 It was recently brought to my attention to look into a magazine called, Slice of Life.
 I was sent the second issue first, so I started there.
 The story was about a young boy cheating on his exam and the consequences that followed.
 Since it didn't taken place in America, it was interesting to see how … Continue reading Slice of Life – Review

-At my new internship, I got to see what was in the bottom drawer: rejected book queries.
+At my new internship, I got to see what was in the bottom drawer: rejected queries.
 For over an hour, I read query after query.
-I discussed them afterwards with the director as well.
-The rejected queries all had a theme with repeated mistakes.
-Here's some of the most common mistakes: Misspellings I'm not … Continue reading Common Query Mistakes
+The rejected queries all had repeated mistakes.
+Here's some of the most common ones: Misspellings One writer wrote "aknolegments" instead of "acknowledgements".
+Spelling, especially in the writing career, is essential. … Continue reading Common query mistakes

-Over the years, I've read through hundreds of different novels and short stories from published and non-published writers.
-One mistake sticks out in both crowds: needing to show the story instead of telling it.
-Telling a story is when a writer blandly states something in their story.
-An example of this would be: There was mist … Continue reading #1 writing mistake
+Over the years, I've read hundreds of novels and short stories.
+One mistake sticks out the most: showing the story instead of telling it.
+Telling a story is when a writer states their story in a bland tone.
+An example would be: There was mist over the lake.
+Showing your story is when actions describe what's going … Continue reading #1 writing mistake

 There’s one sentence that always haunts a writer’s mind.
 Am I good enough?
 Our stories, which is a part of us, are almost like our children and it’s scary that they cause us to wonder: Am I good enough?
 Even if it’s the story that needs to be fixed, the blame gets thrown at the … Continue reading Am I good enough?